saylerb/idea-box/README.md

 * Edit ideas: To change the content of an idea, click the title or body and start editing!
 Changes will be saved automatically when you click away.

-* Search: start typing in the search box to filter the ideas list.
+* Search: Start typing in the search box to filter the ideas list.

 ### To Do